ethan4984/rock/README.md

   - Process scheduler

   - Virtual address spaces for individual programs

+  - File system and disk driver

   - GUI

 ## Build

   This project uses a cross compiler, for obvious reasons this is required.
 Since this OS is 64 bit, we use the `x86_64-elf` variant of cross compilers.
-To setup this cross compiler, simply just run the `Tools/cross.sh` script.
-However, if you are feeling dangerous and dont want to wait the compile time, just edit the Makefile and change the compiler options and flags.
+To setup this cross compiler, simply just run the `Tools/setup.sh` script.
+Within `setup.sh`, it also installs and sets up qloader2 and echfs

   To setup the cross compiler on Linux, you will need a few dependencies, some but not all include: mtools, xorriso, grub, qemu, etc

-  During the build, if you find yourself getting a `Command not found` error, just put the error into google, and install the dependency.
+  During the build, if you find yourself getting a `Command not found` error as a result of a missing dependency, just put the error into google, and install the dependency.
 Its fairly easy to find missing dependencies.

   Then After everything is setup just simply run `make qemu` to build and run the OS

- (If you have already sorted out a compiler and dont need to run the `Tools/cross.sh` script then create the Bin directory If its not already created)